 - Feed Type: Individual Posts Comments

-- Description: RSS Feed for the latest comments made on a specific post entry
+- Description: Feed that includes the latest comments made on a specific post entry

 - Example Feed: http://yourdomain.com/blog-post-title/feed/